HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 git revert HEAD
 git push origin main

+# Push a single file
+git commit -m 'your comment' path/to/your/file.txt then push to the branch

 # Creates a new branch and push to that branch
 git branch newBranch master # Creates a new branch called "newBranch" base on the master branch. git checkout newBranch # Switches to "newBranch" branch